 Favorite city you’ve visited?
 Sydney

 Favorite tool for remote work?
 Asana and Bear

 What song do you currently have on repeat?
 The Moana soundtrack

-I’m so glad that there are spaces and communities like Sun and Co. who make the digital nomad experience so much easier and more fun.
+I’m so glad that there are spaces and communities like Sun and Co., which make the digital nomad experience so much easier and more fun.
 Thanks for what you do guys and I can’t wait to return soon!